A proposal is a written offer to solve a technical problem

 advisable that you take your time and read- not scan-

-the corrections, which have to be made, you can arrange
+corrections, which have to be made, you can arrange for

-for the signatures- confident that you have produced
+the signatures- confident that you have produced a workmanlike

 CONCLUSION

-of the procedures and considerations discussed in the
+the procedures and considerations discussed in the foregoing

-foregoing pages may not invariably result in a contract,
+pages may not invariably result in a contract, but it

-but it will surely be superior to the proposal that
+will surely be superior to the proposal that is casually

-is casually thrown together out of bits and pieces of
+thrown together out of bits and pieces of old proposals

 It is probably no exaggeration to say that every proposal